viewtool/I2C_Adapter/CVI_USB_PWM_Test/README.md

 # PWM_Test
-An CVI project to test PWM.
+A CVI project to test PWM.